Dennis M. Nagy

-Dennis Mark Nagy (born May 22, 1943) was acting Director of the Defense Intelligence Agency from September 1991 to November 1991.
+Dennis Mark Nagy (May 22, 1943 – August 5, 2023) was an American intelligence analyst who was acting Director of the Defense Intelligence Agency from September 1991 to November 1991.

 Background

-Nagy, who is of Hungarian ancestry, attended the United States Air Force Academy and graduated in 1965 with a bachelor of science degree in international relations and a commission in the U.S. Air Force as 2nd Lt.
+Nagy, who was of Hungarian ancestry, attended the United States Air Force Academy and graduated in 1965 with a bachelor of science degree in international relations and a commission in the U.S. Air Force as 2nd Lt.
 He served as a pilot in the Air Force from 1965 to 1966, then attended graduate school at Georgetown University in International Relations.
 He began at the Defense Intelligence Agency in July 1969 as an intelligence analyst.